 His country working experience includes Burkina Faso, Mauretania, Mozambique, Kenya, Angola, Benin, Chad, Niger, Mali, Senegal, Gambia, Ghana, Cameroon, South Africa, Botswana, Namibia, Ethiopia, Malawi, Swaziland, Zambia, Tanzania, Brazil, Oman, Uganda, and South Sudan.

-Nevertheless, because he strongly believed that this key problem of maintenance must be solved, he initiated in 2003 during his assaigment as director of the RWD (Rural Water Development) project in Western Kenya the first testing and prototypes of a better handpump.
-To implement this quality approach in handpump projects, he started with a new NGO to promote such a quality and "Fair" approach a to solve the water problems for the poor in Africa; the FairWater Foundation.
+Nevertheless, because he strongly believed that this key problem of maintenance must be solved, he initiated in 2003 during his assignment as director of the RWD (Rural Water Development) project in Western Kenya the first testing and prototypes of a better handpump.
+To implement this quality approach in handpump projects, he started with a new NGO to promote such a quality and "Fair" approach to solve the water problems for the poor in Africa; the FairWater Foundation.

 With the FairWater Foundation, he could continue his mission and research to improve the BluePump.
-After several years of testing and improving the design, with the help and feed-back from many serious NGOs (with special thanks to Oxfam-Kenya, who tested the early designs in very deep boreholes in Turkana, Northern Kenya).
+After several years of testing and improving the design, with the help and feedback from many serious NGOs (with special thanks to Oxfam-Kenya, who tested the early designs in very deep boreholes in Turkana, Northern Kenya).
 The final design of the BluePump was issued in 2015.

 The BluePump is now the preferred community handpump all over Africa.

-Many serious international NGOs are using BluePumps now in their projects, such Oxfam in Kenya and in South Sudan, IRD Swaziland, Care International in Mozambique, GRA and Millenium Village project in Tanzania, Obakki Foundation in South Sudan, Red Cross Kenya, South Sudan and Mozambique, ADRA in Niger, ASAP in Burkina Faso, British Army in Sierra Leone, etc.
+Many serious international NGOs are using BluePumps now in their projects, such Oxfam in Kenya and in South Sudan, IRD Swaziland, Care International in Mozambique, GRA and Millenium Village project in Tanzania, Obaki Foundation in South Sudan, Red Cross Kenya, South Sudan, and Mozambique, ADRA in Niger, ASAP in Burkina Faso, British Army in Sierra Leone, etc.